Cecil Martin

-Danyel Cecil Martin (born July 8, 1975) is a former American football fullback in the National Football League (NFL).
+Danyel Cecil Martin (born July 8, 1975) is an American former professional football fullback in the National Football League (NFL).

 Early life

 Martin was born in Chicago, Illinois on July 8, 1975.
 He attended Evanston Township High School in Illinois before going on to play college football at the University of Wisconsin–Madison for the Wisconsin Badgers between 1995 and 1999, appearing in the 1996 Copper Bowl, 1998 Outback Bowl and 1999 Rose Bowl, winning in 1996 and 1999.
 Martin is also a brother of Phi Beta Sigma fraternity.

-NFL career
+Professional career

-He was drafted in the sixth round of the 1999 NFL Draft by the Philadelphia Eagles.
+He was selected in the sixth round of the 1999 NFL draft by the Philadelphia Eagles.
 Martin soon became a starter for the Eagles.
 Martin's two career touchdowns came in the same game, twice receiving from Donovan McNabb in a 17-20 loss against the St. Louis Rams during the 2001 season.
 Cecil left the Eagles at the end of the 2002 season.
 Martin was an ever-present in the Eagles 2000, 2001 and 2002 campaigns, all three ending in the team qualifying for the playoffs.
 In the 2003 off season, Martin signed on the practice team for the Oakland Raiders.
 He was later cut and picked up by the Tampa Bay Buccaneers, for whom he appeared in one game in 2003, a 13-33 loss to the Tennessee Titans in week 16.
 Martin retired from professional football having played 61 regular season and 7 post season games across his 5 seasons in the game.